Heuzi/C-NN-CDH/README.md

 * In train_models(), train and validation split
 * In train_models(), random pairs
 * In section "KFOLD CODE", kf = KFold(n_splits=10, shuffle=True)

+## Updates

+1/20/2021 "classification experiment Unsegmented" added.
+This file contains the variants for unsegmented training adaptation examples.
+They are for variant (1,2)

+The old file "classification experiment.ipynb" is for variant (0) and (3-5), along with baseline systems including neural net, 3-NN, and 1-NN.